hasura/ekg-prometheus/Tutorial.md

    The `registerCounter` function takes as its first argument a constructor of a metrics specification GADT.
 This constructor must have metric type `'CounterType`.
-Its second parameter specifies the set of "tags" to attach to the metric -- for now, tags have been disallowed.
+Its second parameter specifies the set of "labels" to attach to the metric -- for now, labels have been disallowed.
 Its third parameter specifies the IO action that the store should use to sample the current value of the metric.